-10. The Commission required that, on compliance, each RTO/ISO include in its tariff the type of zone that it proposes to use in its Zonal Uplift Report and explain how the chosen type of zone meets the definition of transmission zone provided in the Final Rule, as well as explain any proposal to aggregate transmission zones.
-The Commission emphasized that each RTO/ISO should propose transmission zones that provide an appropriate level of geographic granularity.
-The Commission reiterated that it expected uplift categories to be based on uplift charge codes, and clarified that the term "charge codes" refers to individual charges for settlement purposes.
-The Commission also stated it would consider compliance proposals with longer timelines if an RTO/ISO demonstrates that the 20-day deadline provides insufficient time for an RTO/ISO to compile the report given its existing uplift settlement and reporting timelines.
-The commission of the report given its existing uplift settlement and reporting timelines.
+10. The Commission required that, on compliance, each RTO/ISO include in its tariff the type of zone that it proposes to use in its Zonal Uplift Report and explain how the chosen type of zone meets the definition of transmission zone provided in the Final Rule, as well as explain any proposal to aggregate transmission zones.13 The Commission emphasized that each RTO/ISO should propose transmission zones that provide an appropriate level of geographic granularity.14 The Commission reiterated that it expected uplift categories to be based on uplift charge codes, and clarified that the term "charge codes" refers to individual charges for settlement purposes.15 The Commission also stated it would consider compliance proposals with longer timelines if an RTO/ISO demonstrates that the 20-day deadline provides insufficient time for an RTO/ISO to compile the report given its existing uplift settlement and reporting timelines.16

-11. SPP proposes a new section 3.11.1 to Attachment AE, which specifies that within 20 days of the end of each a month it will compile and post a report of make whole payments, paid in dollars, and categorized by Settlement Area and make whole payment category.
-SPP states that if a Settlement Area has fewer than four resources, it may be aggregated with one or more neighboring Settlement Areas and reported
+11. SPP proposes a new section 3.11.1 to Attachment AE, which specifies that within 20 days of the end of each a month it will compile and post a report of make whole payments, paid in dollars, and categorized by Settlement Area17 and make whole payment category.18 SPP states that if a Settlement Area has fewer than four resources, it may be aggregated with one or more neighboring Settlement Areas and reported